DukeCHSI/TitrationAnalysis/README.md

 This repository contains the necessary files to install and execute the first version of <em>TitrationAnalysis</em> package (<em>TitrationAnalysis</em> v1.0).
 # Getting Started
 ## Installation
+Open the package file (with extension “.m”) in Mathematica.
+Go to file → install, and install the package as shown in the image below and click “OK”.
 <img src="Graphics for README/Installation illustration 2023May.png" width="300"/>

 # Version history